 In the time that I have been working at Faithlife, my workspace has changed several times.
 When I started, I was working in a sort of glorified hallway.
 But there was not a lot of traffic walking by, and I was interested in getting to know my coworkers (and glad to have a job), so I didn’t mind that much.

 After about a year, I moved to the fourth floor of another building.
 There were some private offices, but most people worked in an open office area that is divided into four sub-areas.
 The longer I worked on that floor, the more people were hired, and the closer we got squished together.
 Eventually I reached a tipping point: there were too many visual and auditory distractions in my workspace to do excellent work on a consistent basis.
 I spent time reading the occasional debate or hit piece on open offices to make myself feel less alone—and also working from home more.
-More recently, I’ve moved into a workspace with more privacy, but I still work remotely when I really need to focus on a single all-consuming task.
+More recently, I’ve moved into a workspace with more privacy, but I still work remotely when I really need to focus on a single task.

 So I was drawn to the book Remote: Office Not Required by Jason Fried and David Heinemeier Hansson, the founders of the Chicago-based software company 37signals.
 Their company has extensive experience with remote employees that work all over the United States and all over the world, and this is their argument for why more companies should jump on the remote bandwagon.